Chevron Open Minds Museum School

 The coordinator will support you throughout the planning stages to create your customized Museum School program.
-Once you’re at Glenbow, the coordinator can lead workshops to develop critical viewing and interpretive skills and supply you with hands-on objects and other resources.
+The coordinator can lead workshops to develop critical viewing and interpretive skills and show you belongings, objects and other resources.

 Glenbow staff are available to lead workshops on a variety of topics to suit your needs.
 These team members include:

-- Museum Educators in art, settlement, fur trade, technology, native studies, mineralogy, Hindu and Buddhist symbolism and art, museum studies and practice
+- Museum Educators in Indigenous studies, visual arts, cultural and social studies, museum studies and practice and more

-- Curators in art, military history, local history, and indigenous peoples of the world
+- Curators in art, culture and Indigenous peoples of the world

 - Artifact technicians

 - Actors/Visual Artists/Dancers